 Found on the TES website, includes the plan; plus an explanation of how to use it and a great PowerPoint containing the full plan and exemplars.
 You can download the template on TES Resources.

 This planner adds to a growing number of 5 Minute Plans, including:

 - ‘The 5 Minute Assembly Plan’ and

-- ‘The 5 Minute Interview Plan’ which are also available on the TES website.
+- ‘The 5 Minute Interview Plan’ which are also available on Teacher Toolkit.

 …seeks to highlight those elements of marking that have greatest impact on learning, namely:

 - Sharing the key marking points (you may refer to these as success criteria).
 A student is much more likely to be successful if s/he knows where they are going.
 This is all part of teacher clarity.